 President Ron Jarrett: Moving the Choir Forward for 6 Years

-In August of 2012, Ron Jarrett began serving as the president of the Mormon Tabernacle Choir organization—a massive musical organization of 700-plus volunteers that includes the Choir, Orchestra at Temple Square, Bells on Temple Square, and Temple Square Chorale.
+In August of 2012, Ron Jarrett began serving as the president of The Tabernacle Choir organization—a massive musical organization of 700-plus volunteers that includes the Choir, Orchestra at Temple Square, Bells on Temple Square, and Temple Square Chorale.
 As the president he also oversees the Choir’s operations, staff, and marketing to make sure things run smoothly and that programs stay within budget.

-President Jarrett—himself a volunteer—is the first Choir president to have been a singing member of the Mormon Tabernacle Choir.
+President Jarrett—himself a volunteer—is the first Choir president to have been a singing member of The Tabernacle Choir.
 Prior to his call as president, he was a first tenor in the Choir from 1999 to 2008 and had served as an assistant to former Choir president Mac Christensen from 2008 to 2011.

 “Music has been a big part of my life.
 I can’t imagine what my life would be like without it,” remarked Jarrett.
 “Music can bring strength for people to carry on with whatever they’re dealing with.
 And that strength can be brought to people of all cultures and all ages, because music is the only truly universal language.”